All the products I talk about in my beauty/skincare posts and videos are all here in one big hit list.

 Rosehip seed oil underwent clinical trials in South America in the early 1980’s.
 The trials studied people with extensive scarring, acne scarring, deep wrinkles, surgical scars and UV damaged skin.
 The results showed a marked improvement in the appearance of scars especially after four months use, although improvements were noted at monthly intervals.
 Rosehip seed oil was found to regenerate skin, improve the appearance of all types of scars and prevent the advancement of wrinkles. – Victoria Health

 I would love this if I could justify the amount and if you can afford this at £175 a 30ml bottle then buy its because it is apparently life changing!
 Its organic and great for anti-ageing and reportedly works well with acne skin.

-Hydrochloric acid – Perfect for dehydrated winter skin and dermarolling
+Hyaluronic acid – Perfect for dehydrated winter skin and dermarolling

 A tip I cant take credit for, it is a recommendation I gained from being a devoted team Caroline member.

 “HA is probably the single most multi-tasking ingredient we use in skincare.
 Although it does hydrate by holding moisture on the skin, it also works as an antioxidant, prevents loss of elasticity, stimulates collagen and plumps the appearance of the skin.
 Crucial at this time of year, it is also anti-inflammatory and anti-bacterial, key for those of you that suffer from broken skin conditions whether from spots, acne, eczema, rosacea or perioral dermatitis. – https://www.carolinehirons.com (she is the ultimate skincare wizard)